Frances Burney: The Wanderer and Memoirs of Dr Burney

 Burney published her fourth novel, The Wanderer: Or, Female Difficulties, a few days before her father's death.
 "A story of love and misalliance set in the French Revolution", it criticises the English treatment of foreigners in the war years.
-It also pillories the hypocritical social curbs put on women in general – as the heroine tries one means after another to earn an honest penny – and the elaborate class criteria for social inclusion or exclusion.
+It also criticizes the hypocritical social restriction put on women in general – as the heroine tries one means after another to earn an honest living – and the elaborate class criteria for social inclusion or exclusion.
 That strong social message sits uneasily within an unusual structure that might be called a melodramatic proto-mystery novel with elements of the picaresque.
-The heroine is no scallywag, in fact a bit too innocent for modern taste, but she is wilful and for obscure reasons refuses to reveal her name or origin.
-So as she darts about the South of England as a fugitive, she arouses suspicions; it is not always easy to agree with the author that these are unfair or unjustified.
-There are a dismaying number of coincidental meetings of characters.
+The heroine is no scallywag, but she is wilful and for obscure reasons refuses to reveal her name or origin.
+So as she darts about the South of England as a fugitive, she arouses suspicions.

-Some parallels of plot and attitude have been drawn between The Wanderer and early novels of Helen Craik, which she could have read in the 1790s.
+Some parallels of plot and attitude have been drawn between The Wanderer and the early novels of Helen Craik, which she could have read in the 1790s.

 Burney made £1500 from the first run, but the work disappointed her followers and did not go into a second English printing, although it met her immediate financial needs.
 Critics felt it lacked the insight of her earlier novels.
-It remains interesting today for the social opinions that it conveys and for some flashes of Burney's humour and discernment of character.
 It was reprinted in 1988 with an introduction by the novelist Margaret Drabble in the "Mothers of the Novel" series.

 After her husband's death at 23 Great Stanhope Street, Bath, Burney moved to London to be nearer to her son, then a fellow at Christ's College.
 In homage to her father she gathered and in 1832 published in three volumes the Memoirs of Doctor Burney.
 These were written in a panegyric style, praising her father's accomplishments and character, and she drew on many of her own personal writings from years before to produce them.
-Always protective of her father and the family reputation, she destroyed evidence of facts that were painful or unflattering and was soundly criticised by contemporaries and later by historians for doing so.
+Protective of her father and the family reputation, she destroyed evidence of facts that were painful or unflattering and was soundly criticised by contemporaries and later by historians for doing so.

 Later life

-Burney outlived her son, who died in 1837, and her sister Charlotte Broome, who died in 1838.
+Burney's son died in 1837 and her sister Charlotte Broome in 1838.
 While in Bath, Burney received visits from younger members of the Burney family, who found her a fascinating storyteller with a talent for imitating the personalities that she described.
 She continued to write often to members of her family.

 Frances Burney died on 6 January 1840.
 She was buried with her son and her husband in Walcot cemetery in Bath.
 A gravestone was later erected in the churchyard of St Swithin's across the road, adjacent to that of Jane Austen's father, George Austen.